Sagarshivalingappaathani/Sagarshivalingappaathani/README.md

 # Hi there 👋
-### I am 2nd year B.Tech Student in NITK specializing in Information Technology, with a keen interest in leveraging technology to drive innovation.
-I am eager to contribute my expertise to impactful projects in IT Industry.

-- ### 🔭 I’m currently working on Full stack Web Devlopment
+## I'm Sagar, a passionate 2nd year B.Tech student at NITK, specializing in Information Technology.
+Currently diving deep into Full Stack Web Development, I'm a tech enthusiast exploring the intersections of code and creativity.
+In the dynamic world of tech, I find joy in crafting innovative solutions and embracing the realms of technology-driven innovation. 💻🚀✨

 ## Profile Views